Hotelling's law: One shop

 For a single shop, the optimal location is anywhere along the length of the street.
 The shop owner is completely indifferent about the location of the shop since it will draw all customers to it, by default.
 However, from the point of view of a social welfare function that tries to minimize the distance that people need to travel, the optimal point is halfway along the length of the street.

 Two shops: halfway

 Hotelling's law predicts that a street with two shops will also find both shops right next to each other at the same halfway point.
-Each shop will serve half the market; one will draw customers from the north, the other all customers from the south.
+Each shop will serve half the market; one will draw all customers from the north, the other all customers from the south.

 Another example of the law in action is that of two takeaway food pushcarts, one at each end of a beach.
 If there is an equal distribution of rational consumers along the beach, each pushcart will get half the customers, divided by an invisible line equidistant from the carts.
 But, each pushcart owner will be tempted to push his cart slightly towards the other, moving the invisible line so that the owner is on the side with more than half the beach.
 Eventually, the pushcart operators will end up next to each other in the center of the beach.

+In the case of three pushcarts an unstable equilibrium is reached.
+Imagine carts A and B are adjacent and each have access to half the potential customers (A’s to the left, B’s to the right).
+A new cart C can locate to the right of B, blocking B’s access to customers.
+B would then move to the right of C, blocking all of C’s customers, and the cycle would continue.
+Despite the constant battle for position, pushcarts follow Hotelling’s Law and aggregate near the center of the street.

+Unlike a linear road, in the case of a circular path two pushcarts A and B can locate anywhere along the path and equally share customers (indicated by red arrows).
+However, introducing a third pushcart again forces all three into an unstable equilibrium where two carts can entirely block a third’s access to customers, and all three carts cluster somewhere along the circle in a battle for position.